sendbird/guidelines-ios/How to develop VoIP app with CallKit/README.md

 ## Section7: Interaction with UI

 Now, we can start and end calls with CallKit using its default view.
-Next, let’s try to use a custom UI with CallKit and SendBirdCalls(링크 빼먹지말고 Part2로 거러주세요).
+Next, let’s try to use a custom UI with CallKit.
 For the sake of clarity, I’ll skip creating related storyboard files and `ViewController` files.
 Just suppose that there is one text field for entering the remote user’s ID, one button for making an outgoing call, another button for receiving an incoming call, and the last button for ending the call.

 ```swift
 // ViewController.swift